Posted at July 28, 2014

 You just told Enigmail that you do not want it to add any headers to your emails.

 In addition to email headers, the OpenPGP format described in RFC 4880 specifies a number of armor headers that can be included in the OpenPGP message block.
 One of the headers is a "Comment" used for any user-defined data.
 Mailvelope uses the "Comment" armor header to advertise itself and so does Enigmail:

 Comment: Using GnuPG with Thunderbird - http://www.enigmail.net/

 To disable the "Comment" armor header, follow these steps:

-This seems like a bug in logic inversion to me.
+This seems like a logic inversion bug to me.
 The default comment is the advertisement for engimail and it would seem like making the setting "false" would prevent it from adding the default comment.
-But, after testing both values, making the value "true" for this setting disables the "Comment" armor header.
+But, after testing both values, setting it to "true" disables the "Comment" armor header.